 - Need-based aid (e.g. loans): Office of Student Financial Services

 - Merit-Based Aid, Main Campus Arts and Sciences: Graduate School Office at email@example.com

 - Merit-Based Aid, Biomedical Programs: Office of Biomedical Graduate Education at firstname.lastname@example.org

-- If you have questions about your student account, contact the Office of Billing and Payment Services.
+- If you have questions about your student account, contact Revenue and Receivables.

-- If you are a new enrolling student and are under the age of 26 at the time of registration, you are required by District of Columbia law to provide documentation of vaccination or immunity from Diphtheria, Tetanus, Hepatitis B, Measles, Mumps, Rubella and Varicella.
+- If you are a new enrolling student and are under the age of 26 at the time of registration, you are required by District of Columbia law to provide documentation of vaccination or immunity from Diphtheria, Pertussis, Tetanus, Hepatitis B, Measles, Mumps, Rubella, Varicella and Meningitis.

-- Submit the required documentation through the student health portal, beginning June 1.
+- Submit the required documentation, the Immunization and Tuberculosis Screening Certificate form, through the student health portal, beginning June 1.

 - Questions can be sent to the Student Health Center at email@example.com or 202-687-3100.

 You must update your local off-campus address.
-Students who do not do so by the deadline will receive a registration hold.
+Students who do not do so by the deadline will receive a registration hold on their student account.

 To satisfy the requirement, follow these easy steps: